My Year in Review - 2022 Edition

 I also managed to consolidate a lot of my daily workflow, and I now only use a single MacBook Air and my iPhone for everything.
 This has made things a lot easier for me, as I no longer need to switch devices constantly or remotely connect to devices that are sitting in the same room.
 This has also had the benefit of getting rid of a lot of clutter.

 During 2022 I migrated my website for Ten Fifteen Solutions to Hugo and Netlify.
 It was not the best conversion to that platform, and the site that is currently there is just a placeholder.
-I am going to spend some time in the next few weeks updating the site, and adding more up-to-date and relevant content.
+I am going to spend some time in the next few weeks updating the site and adding more up to date and relevant content.

 And like always, I am going to try my best to stay safe and healthy, which is the most important thing that I can do.